+33 (0)1 55 65 59 09

 Academic partners: HEC Paris, France /Prime & Hyper Island - to be confirmed

+The HEC EMBA Major for Leading Digital Transformation aims to provide participants with a thorough understanding of the digital environment.
 The broad scope of the program provides participants with global and extensive insights into all aspects of digital transformation in traditional businesses.
-The objective of the program is to empower participants to become agents of digital transformation in their companies and throughout their careers.

 Module 1 (Paris, France)

-The aim of the first module is to provide participants with an understanding of the scope, scale, and stakes of digital transformation.
+The aim of the first module is to provide participants with an understanding of the scope, scale, and challenges of digital transformation.
 It focuses on ‘big themes’ such as digitalization, disruption and innovation, digital leadership, and big data.
-The module combines lectures, testimonials, case studies and workshops that cover a wide range of industries and companies (o.a., services-oriented, goods-oriented, B2B, and B2C).
+The module features lectures, testimonials, case studies and workshops that cover a wide range of industries and companies - o.a., services-oriented, goods-oriented, B2B, and B2C.
+Note that case examples will be mainly sourced from France.

-The aim of the second module is to prepare participants to lead digital transformative change.
+The aim of the second module is to provide participants with the skills and know-how to lead digital transformative change in their organizations.
 It examines how the dinosaurs and disruptors of Silicon Valley are changing the rules of the business game and also focuses on future trends.
-The module combines inspirational guest speakers, company visits, and workshops that focus on the specific needs of the participants.
+The module features inspirational guest speakers, company visits and workshops that focus on the specific needs of the participants.

 The project offers participants the opportunity to personalize the program by focusing on a topic of their choice.
 The scope of project can be practical or conceptual, applied or academic, linked to an ongoing company project or an independent study.

 Kristine de Valck is the Academic Director of the Major and has been an Associate Professor of Marketing at HEC Paris since 2004.
-At HEC Paris, Kristine has developed numerous courses on social media marketing.
+At HEC Paris, Kristine has developed numerous courses about social media marketing.
 One of these courses (Web 2.0 Marketing Communications – HEC Paris) is freely available at iTunesU and has been among the top downloads since 2010.
 In the context of her courses, Kristine has regularly collaborated with companies, including Disneyland Paris, Hammerson, Meetic, Renault, SFR, SmartSy, and Yahoo!
 Kristine was the academic director of the International Teachers Programme from 2012-2014, and she headed the Marketing PhD program from 2010-2013.
+Currently, she acts are the Marketing Department Chair.

 For further information on this Major, please contact: Jean-Bernard TISON firstname.lastname@example.org +33 (0)1 55 65 59 09